nhsconnect/FHIR-Maternity-Record/pages/support/support_about.md

 ---

-{% include important.html content="This site is under active development by NHS Digital and is intended to provide the FHIR messaging components for the Digital Child Health (TEST) event messages.
+{% include important.html content="This site is under active development by NHS Digital and is intended to provide the FHIR messaging components for the Maternity-Record event messages.
 This project is being developed using an agile methodology so iterative updates to content will be added on a regular basis.
 Changes to this specification following the initial beta release will be documented in the [Release Notes](overview_release_notes.html) section." %}

 ## FHIR ##
 The FHIR profiles for this specification have been developed using the [FHIR Release STU3](https://www.hl7.org/fhir/STU3/index.html) specification.